The Office for International Students provides letters for international students for a number of purposes.

 Request an RMV/Residency Letter (online form)

 Once you have your letter, there are a few other materials you'll need in order to obtain a Mass ID, Driver's Permit, or License.
-There are several good resources online, including the Registry of Motor Vehicles (RMV) website and www.massrmv.com.
+There are several good resources online, including How To Obtain a Massachusetts ID and www.massrmv.com.

 Letter of Good Standing